 FASHION WEEK IS DEAD.
 LONG LIVE FASHION WEEK!

 Fashion Week used to mean private previews for media and buyers.
 Now in New York everyone’s making it work in their own way--from see-now buy-now extravaganzas to embargoed exclusive presentations.
 What’s right for you?
 And what’s next?

 Steven Kolb (CFDA), Laura Brown (InStyle), Roopal Patel (Saks Fifth Avenue), Brandon Maxwell (Fashion designer)

 WECHAT VS THE WORLD - IS CHINA DESIGNING THE FUTURE?

 China is rapidly adding a design studio to its role as the world's workshop.
 WeChat did more business in one day than all of Hollywood does in a whole year.
 How long will it be before a Chinese brand is as recognizable and globally ubiquitous as Nike or McDonald's and what are we missing?

-Su Mang (Trends China), Julie Larson Green (Microsoft), Tony King (King and Partners), Liyia Wu (Shopshop)
+Julie Larson-Green (Microsoft), Tony King (King & Partners), Liyia Wu (Shopshops), Abigail Posner (Google ZOO)